golsun/DialogRPT/README.md

 python src/main.py train --data=data/out/human_vs_machine -p=restore/medium_ft.pkl
 ```

-We trained all models on 8 Nvidia V100 GPUs (each with 32G memory) with the following hyperparameters.
+We trained all models on a Nvidia V100 4-core GPU (each core with 32G memory) with the following hyperparameters.
 Checkpoint with the best validation accuracy is used as final model.
 | Argument    | Value |  Description |
 | :------------- | :-----------: |:------------- |
 | `batch`    | 256 | total batch size for all GPUs. |